 So this time it’s for real, right?

-That new diet/quitting that job/getting a small business loan/going to art school/breaking up with that hot but useless boyfriend (I’m looking at you, 25-year-old self).
+Quitting that job/getting a small business loan/going to art school/breaking up with that hot but useless boyfriend (I’m looking at you, 25-year-old self).

 But then something happens and a valid excuse to avoid your new adventure presents itself.
 And so we don’t do it.
 That grand, exciting, scary, life-changing thing we were going to do.